Manycore parallel computing for a hybridizable discontinuous Galerkin nested multigrid method: Multigrid convergence

 \section{Multigrid convergence}

-Fig. \ref{fig_gmg1} and Fig. \ref{fig_gmg2} display the results for $2\le p \le 8$ and fine mesh with $(2^4)^2$ elements.
+In \cite{Ant}, uniform convergence in $h$ and $p$ was established for a discontinuous Galerkin $hp$-multigrid algorithm.
+However, in order to guarantee $p$ (or $h$) independent convergence, the number of relaxation steps per level grows quadratically in $p$.
+Numerical experiments suggest that for our HDG $p$-multigrid, the relaxation steps per level need to grow linearly (in $p$) to guarantee $p$ independent convergence.
+In \cite{cockburn2013multigrid}, $h$ independent convergence was proven for the HDG $h$-multigrid algorithm we use. \\ Fig.~\ref{fig_gmg1} and Fig.~\ref{fig_gmg2} display the results for $2\le p \le 8$ and fine mesh with $(2^5)^2$ elements.
 We employ a FSAI smoother on each level, with $\nu_1=\nu_2 = 2$ pre and post smoothing steps.
 The FSAI smoother is constructed so that it results in an approximate inverse with a operator complexity of unity (nnz[$\bm M$]$=$nnz[$\bm A$]).
 Subspace non-inheritance is used to generate coarse grid operators.
-For the $p$-GMG phase of the GMG method, we use full arithmetic coarsening. \\ To measure the convergence rate, we keep track of the two norm of the fine grid residual between successive iterations:
+For the $p$-GMG phase of the GMG method, we use full arithmetic coarsening.
+To measure the convergence rate, we keep track of the two norm of the fine grid residual between successive iterations: